 How often should I water golden pothos?

 There’s no fixed schedule that works for every home.
 Water when the top 4 to 5 centimetres of soil feel dry to the touch.
-In warm, bright conditions that might be every five to seven days.
-In a cooler, darker spot, it could be every ten to fourteen days.
+In warm, bright conditions that might be every 7 days.
+In a cooler, darker spot, it could be every 10 to 14 days.
 Let the soil be your guide, not the calendar.

 Why are my golden pothos leaves turning yellow?